nix-community/nixvim/CONTRIBUTING.md

 ## Nixvim Architecture

 Nixvim is mainly built around `pkgs.neovimUtils.makeNeovimConfig`.
-This function takes a list of plugins (and a few other misc options), and generates a configuration for neovim.
+This function takes a list of plugins (and a few other misc options), and generates a configuration for Neovim.
 This can then be passed to `pkgs.wrapNeovimUnstable` to generate a derivation that bundles the plugins, extra programs and the lua configuration.

-All the options that nixvim expose end up in those three places.
+All the options that Nixvim exposes end up in those three places.
 This is done in the `modules/output.nix` file.

-The guiding principle of nixvim is to only add to the `init.lua` what the user added to the configuration.
+The guiding principle of Nixvim is to only add to the `init.lua` what the user added to the configuration.
 This means that we must trim out all the options that were not set.

-This is done by making most of the options of the type `types.nullOr ....`, and not setting any option that is null.
+This is done by making most of the options of the type `types.nullOr ....`, and not setting any option that is `null`.

 ### Plugin configurations

-Most of nixvim is dedicated to wrapping neovim plugins such that we can configure them in Nix.
+Most of Nixvim is dedicated to wrapping Neovim plugins such that we can configure them in Nix.
 To add a new plugin you need to do the following.

 1. Add a file in the correct sub-directory of [`plugins`](plugins).